Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 Employment in this area is projected to grow 22% from 2015 to 2022, much faster than the average for all occupations.
 The expansion of the adult day care system, growth in group homes and residential care facilities, and the accommodation for people who are handicapped or mentally ill, emphasizes the need for qualified professionals with a degree in Human Services.
 Additionally, as health care and government agencies place more value on prevention as opposed to treatment, Human Services graduates can expect to benefit from increased funding for treatment programs in both the public and private sectors.

-Associate (A.A.S.)
-Degree Program in Medical Administration Consumer Information
+Associate (AS) Degree Program in Human Services Consumer Information

 With an AAS degree in Medical Administration, students will acquire necessary knowledge and competencies, including administrative, interpersonal and technical, to function as effective professionals in a variety of healthcare practices and organizations.
 Entry-level positions are possible in: hospitals, home health care agencies, government health care agencies, outpatient care centers, physician offices, managed care groups, insurance companies, claims and reimbursement organizations, long-term care facilities, behavioral health organizations and nursing care facilities.
 Earning a Bachelor’s degree in Health Services Administration will only broaden employment possibilities in the sector.
 Associate (A.A.S.)
 Degree Program in Medical Administration Consumer Information